lhillma/cc3d-steppables/README.md

 simulations.
 The steppables are written in Python and can be used in and combined with any CC3D simulation.

+## Pre-requisites

+A working installation of CompuCell3D in a virtual Python environment is required to use the steppables in this repository.
+The following assumes that your virtual Python environment is named `cc3d` (change the commands accordingly, if this is not the case for you).

 ## Getting started

 Follow the [Installation](#installation) instructions to install the package in